Gnomeo & Juliet: Critical response

-Joe Morgenstern of The Wall Street Journal praised the film as "a lively little movie, a comic take on Shakespeare's tragedy that is really entertaining."
-Ty Burr of The Boston Globe called it "a simple pleasure" with "its own bizarre charms and breezy confidence."
-Justin Chang of Variety described it as "a welcome dose of honest silliness" during a period when many family animations favored smart-alecky humor.
+Joe Morgenstern of The Wall Street Journal gave it a positive review, saying "This lively little film, a comic take on Shakespeare's tragedy, is really entertaining".
+Ty Burr of The Boston Globe says "It has its own bizarre charms and a breezy confidence that renders it the very definition of a simple pleasure."
+Justin Chang of Variety writes "A welcome dose of honest silliness at a time when most family-oriented toons settle for smart-alecky."

-In a more mixed review, Tasha Robinson of The A.V.
-Club criticized the film’s reliance on pop culture gags and "recycled Elton John songs."
-Writing for The Guardian, Peter Bradshaw noted the film was "better than expected," though he criticized its "relentless puns and recycled ideas."
-Common Sense Media praised the animation and humor but cautioned about some mild innuendo, recommending it for older children and families.

-Mark Jenkins of The Washington Post acknowledged its colorful visuals but found the story lightweight, noting it lacked the sharpness of more distinguished animated features.
-Scott Bowles of USA Today was more positive, saying it "manages to make the most of its offbeat concept."
-Similarly, NPR's Bob Mondello appreciated its "cheerful irreverence," though he observed that it largely relied on familiar narrative beats.

-Critics from Empire and Time Out offered more reserved praise, calling the film "harmless fun" but noting that its humor and pacing felt uneven.
-IGN praised its visual style but criticized its storytelling for being "too thin to fully engage older audiences."
+In a mixed review Tasha Robinson from The A.V.
+Club criticizes the film "Far too much of the film is devoted to eye-rolling pop-culture gags and long montages set to recycled Elton John songs."

 Box office

 Gnomeo & Juliet grossed approximately $100 million in North America and $94 million internationally, for a worldwide total of $193.9 million.
 It outperformed Mars Needs Moms, a more expensive Disney release that followed a month later.

 The film opened in 2,994 theaters in North America on February 11, 2011, earning $6.2 million on its first day and $25.4 million over its opening weekend, finishing third behind Just Go with It and Justin Bieber: Never Say Never.
 Despite not debuting at number one, it set a record for the largest opening weekend for an animated feature released during the winter months (January–February) and for a minor animated title with little pre-release anticipation, according to Box Office Mojo.

 During its second weekend—Presidents' Day weekend—Gnomeo & Juliet topped the global box office with $29.8 million, despite ranking second domestically and internationally behind other films.
 It became the highest-grossing winter-released animated film at the time, a title it held until The Lego Movie surpassed it in 2014.

 In the United Kingdom, Ireland, and Malta, it opened at number one with £2.9 million ($4.7 million) and eventually grossed $25.3 million in the UK, making it the second-highest market for the film after North America.